cazyw/templateHTML/notes/README.md

 To register/use domain names, use Route53.

+### Security and Elastic Load Balancer‎
+By placing resources behind an elastic load balancer, requests for resources can be balanced amongst a number of instances.
+For example, requests for content can be spread amongst a number of EC2 instances.
+Security can also be placed at the ELB level with SSL certificates installed at this external facing level.

+However, this means that if your resource behind the ELB is trying to determine whether the request came from a secure network (https), the outcome will always be false as the network between the ELB and the instance is in http.

+AWS ELB however can forward the protocol used between the external client and ELB.
+This can be used to determine whether the request came over a secure network.

+Check wehther `HTTP_X_FORWARDED_PROTO = https`

 ## Certificates

 For working in a **dev** environment that needs both creating a root certificate authority and signed certificate using OpenSSL in Powershell.
 Download OpenSSL (get via chocolatey)